Hen Party Planning Checklist for Bristol | 2026 Guide

 Make essential restaurant reservations for large groups

-Book your group dinner at least 2-3 months in advance for popular Bristol eateries, especially around the Harbourside or Clifton.
+Book group dinner at least 2-3 months ahead for popular Harbourside and Clifton spots.

 Send out formal invitations or a detailed itinerary